-The estimated increase in livestock in Malaysia is expected to result in correlating increase in demand for animal pharmaceutical and veterinary products, including animal feed to meet the rising needs.
-This is expected to augur well for the Group to ride on the growth trajectory in line with the government's endeavour to develop a sustainable livestock industry in the country for national food security.

-We are also anticipating growth in our dairy production business segment due to the projected uptrend in the local market.
-The production of milk in Malaysia was expected to increase to 43.3 million litres in 2020 from 40.6 million litres in 2019, representing an increase of approximately 2.7 million litres or 6.65%.
-On the other hand, milk consumption in Malaysia was expected to increase to 69.4 million litres in 2020 from 64.4 million litres in 2019, representing an increase approximately 5.0 million litres or 7.76%.
-These, and the government's aim to increase the country's fresh milk self-sufficiency level from 63.0% in 2019 to 100% within five years will create abundant opportunities for the Group to capitalise on.
+In line with the projected growth of the Malaysian economy, the livestock industry is also expected to grow due to the corresponding growing Malaysian population resulting in the demand for meat as a source of protein to soar.
+The estimated increase in livestock in Malaysia is expected to result in a correlating increase in demand for animal pharmaceutical and veterinary products, including animal feed to meet the rising needs.
+This is expected to augur well for the Group as we ride on the growth trajectory in line with the Malaysian government's endeavour to develop a sustainable livestock industry in the country for national food security.
+We are also anticipating growth in our dairy business segment due to the projected uptrend in the local market.
+The production of milk in Malaysia was expected to increase in line with the government's aim to increase the country's fresh milk self-sufficiency level to 100% within five years, which we believe abundant will create opportunities for us to capitalise on.